What is resilience?

 - Looking for opportunities for self-discovery.
 Personal development.

 - Nurturing a positive view of yourself and your abilities.
-Have the courage to be imperfect while aiming for your best.
+Have the courage to be imperfect and aim for your best.

 - Keeping things in perspective and in context.